Tomar Central Portugal, Portugal Travel Guide

 The Levada de Tomar demonstrates the advanced planning and resourcefulness of the Templars.

 A picturesque island park located in the middle of the Nabão River.
-A green oasis within the city for leisurely strolls and relaxation.
+A green oasis exists within the city for leisurely strolls and relaxation.

 For those who enjoy venturing slightly off the main tourist path, Tomar has a few less-known but equally captivating spots that offer unique insights and photographic opportunities.